hpssjellis/my-examples-for-the-arduino-portentaH7/research/camera-webserver-save/larry/README.md

+Looks like [a03.ino](a03.ino) is working.
+Thanks for the help.
+Next issue is the camera framebuffer.

 My best ideas so far.

 [a01](ao1.ino)  is trying to edit your code, but always has some compiler issues.
 This can be tested without the Portenta as the issue is compiling it.